Jessica Swale: Playwriting

 As a playwright, Swale's first play Blue Stockings premiered at Shakespeare's Globe in 2013 and won her an Evening Standard Most Promising Playwright nomination.
 Nell Gwynn premiered at Shakespeare's Globe in 2015, starring Gugu Mbatha-Raw, and transferred to the West End with Gemma Arterton in the title role.
 The production received four Olivier nominations, winning Best New Comedy, and is currently being developed as a feature film with Working Title.

 Other plays includes All's Will that Ends Will (Bremen Shakespeare Company), Thomas Tallis (Sam Wanamaker Playhouse), The Playhouse Apprentice (Sam Wanamaker Playhouse) and The Mission about illegal adoptions in the 1920s.
 Her adaptations include Sense and Sensibility, Far from the Madding Crowd (Watermill), The Secret Garden and Stig of the Dump (Grosvenor Park, Chester).

 Swale is the book writer of Paddington: The Musical (with music and lyrics by Tom Fletcher) which premiered at the Savoy Theatre in London's West End in November 2025.
+The production won the Laurence Olivier Award for Best New Musical.
+The musical is set to debut on Broadway in spring 2027 at the Al Hirschfeld Theatre.

 Film and television

 Her first short film, the Time's Up movement-inspired comedy Leading Lady Parts, starring Catherine Tate, Gemma Arterton, Felicity Jones, Florence Pugh, Lena Headey, Emilia Clarke, Tom Hiddleston and Gemma Chan, premiered on BBC Four in 2018 and is available for free on YouTube.
 She then co-wrote the screenplay for Horrible Histories: The Movie – Rotten Romans (2019).

 In 2012, she won the BAFTA JJ Screenwriting Bursary for which she developed an original screenplay, Summerland.
 She also directed the film herself, and in 2020 it was released by IFC Films and Lionsgate.
-In 2022, she shot two episodes of Ten Percent for Amazon Prime Video, featuring guest stars Dominic West, Emma Corin, and Himesh Patel.
+In 2022, she directed two episodes of Ten Percent for Amazon Prime Video, featuring guest stars Dominic West, Emma Corrin, and Himesh Patel.

 In 2020, she was said to be in the process of writing an original feature with Blueprint and StudioCanal and other projects for Fox Searchlight and Monumental Pictures.